NGLPteam/wdp-client/packages/admin/README.md

 - `/factories/` - Mapped components with shared props, such as icons
 - `/layout/` - Small reusable layout components such as grids and cards
 - `/global/` - Composed, app wide components, that are visible on every page
-- `/scaffolding/` - A temp folder for the original scaffolding components
 - `/views/` - Composed components specific to routes.
 These components can fetch data.
 - `/svgs/` - Svgs, such as icons and logos